 With all the bodywork and known mechanicals out of the way, now it’s time to under-seal the chassis and underpinnings.
-The prep work is dirty and labour intensive, but the results are worth it.
+The prep work is dirty and labor-intensive, but the results are worth it.

-To begin you’ll need to get the under side power-washed, you can tackle this yourself if you can safely get the car off the ground enough to manoeuvre the wash lance.
+To begin you’ll need to get the underside power-washed, you can tackle this yourself if you can safely get the car off the ground enough to maneuver the wash lance.

 The under-body coating is specially formulated to flex with the car which prevents cracking.
-It’s a thick textured one coat that’s easy to apply.
-I use an air operated Schultz gun and tubing to get right into the chassis rails, I hit the underpinnings too with a nice fresh black coat.
+It’s a thick textured coat that’s easy to apply.
+I use an air-operated Schultz gun and tubing to get right into the chassis rails, I hit the underpinnings too with a nice fresh black coat.

-After a few days drying, I come at it again with waxyol, this is an oil based metal preservative that runs into all the places the Schultz didn’t.
+After a few days of drying, I come at it again with waxyol, this is an oil-based metal preservative that runs into all the places the Schultz didn’t.
 This stuff is sticky and stays sticky and that’s why I only use it when I’m done with my major mechanicals.